Jean-MarcHarvengt/MCUME/README.md

   - I2C custom keyboard support!
   - Full speed with sound
 - Castaway (AtariST):
-  - floppy support
+  - floppy support now with Read and Write access
-  - I2C custom keyboard support!
+  - I2C or integrated (TEECOMPUTER) keyboard support!
   - USB mouse and keyboard support (T4.1)
   - with sound
   - full speed on Teensy4.0 only!!